splynx/docs/files/en/networking/authentication_of_customers/dhcp_option_82/dhcp_option_82.md

 ### Splynx configuration

 By default, Splynx supports only Agent Circuit ID.
-However you can also add Agent Remote ID support.
+However, you can also add Agent Remote ID support.

 To use Agent Circuit ID, enter its value in the internet service field **Port ID**: